 The second day at Disneyland could be called a culinary tour along Main Street.
 That starts with a breakfast at Carnation Cafe, a table-service restaurant with very moderate breakfast prices.
 Eating along Main Street early in the morning is a beautiful, tranquil experience.
 Another option here would be to take the Disneyland Monorail from the Tomorrowland Station and enjoy a breakfast at Steakhouse 55 in the Disneyland Hotel.
 The food there is slightly more upscale, both in quality and price, but the experience will take significantly longer.

-After breakfast, head back to Adventureland and enjoy two of Disneyland’s best attractions – Jungle Cruise and Indiana Jones Adventure.
-Hopefully the FastPass window for Indy has opened up and experiencing Jungle Cruise in the daylight is pretty different from nighttime.
+After breakfast, head back to Adventureland and enjoy the other classic, Jungle Cruise, in the daylight.
+Experiencing the attraction in the daylight is pretty different from nighttime.
 Just in case your feet aren’t aching, take a hike up Tarzan’s Treehouse while in the area.
 The treehouse offers some beautiful views of the park.
-As you finish up in Adventureland, keep getting FastPasses for attractions you’d like to ride again or ones you have missed along the way.
+As you finish up in Adventureland.

 Disneyland Classics Pt.
 2

 This is also titled, rides so good you need to ride them twice.
 This includes Pirates of the Caribbean, Haunted Mansion, Splash Mountain and Big Thunder.
-Some of this will have to be done via FastPass throughout the entire afternoon.
+Some of this will have to be done throughout the entire afternoon as the lines will likely have gotten long here or there at this point.
 If there were rides you enjoyed earlier in the trip that I didn’t include up above then add them to the list.

 Lunch at the Little Red Wagon